Can you support us?

 independent movement at all - he can’t walk, stand, crawl, or eat by

 Jake’s epilepsy is very complex and unfortunately he has uncontrolled seizures and is often admitted to hospital as an emergency because the seizures don’t stop on their own.
-In the past 12 months we’ve had to call an emergency ambulance about 20 times - we don't know exactly how many as we've lost count.
-Jake's seizures have become very difficult to control medically - he's on two anti-convulsive medications but even that has not proved enough to keep his epilepsy under control.
+We have had to call an emergency ambulance about 40 times - we don't know exactly how many as we've lost count.
+Jake's seizures are difficult to control medically - he's on two anti-convulsive medications but even that has not proved enough to keep his epilepsy under control.

 As a result, Jake was admitted to hospital for 17 days to try and break the seizure pattern.
 We were also told it was no longer safe to feed Jake orally – food went to his lungs causing chest infections and more seizures - so we had to have a NG tube fitted through his nose to Jake's stomach to get milk feeds.
 Jake was a ravenous eater – his favourite dish was Moroccan meatballs!
-He is still on a NG tube, and looks jealously at us whenever we eat, which is heart breaking.
+He is now fed by a tube directly to his stomach (a “button”), and looks jealously at us whenever we eat, which is heart breaking.

-sister, Jess, dotes on him and really tries to look after him.
-Although sometimes it is also difficult for Jess to come to terms with not being able to play fully with her brother.
+Despite all the challenges he faces, Jake is a very happy boy and his five year old sister dotes on him and really tries to look after him.
+Although sometimes it is also difficult for her to come to terms with not being able to play fully with her brother.
 It is also difficult for us to see our bright and sociable little boy frustrated because he is not able to play and communicate with other children because of his disabilities.

 Often we feel very isolated because we cannot take part in day-to-day and family activities that most families take for granted.
 For example, taking Jake on to the beach in his wheelchair is next to impossible as it just sinks in the sand.
-We either have to carry him onto the beach without this equipment – which is physically exhausting for us as Jake weighs almost 23kg and cannot hold on to us.
-Staying over at friends and family is also very difficult because Jake’s special mattress is not easily transportable – it is the size of a full mattress – so we have to use another piece of equipment which is not as comfortable for him.
+We either have to carry him onto the beach without this equipment – which is physically exhausting for us as Jake weighs almost 25kg and cannot hold on to us.
+Staying over at friends and family is also practically impossible because of all Jake’s equipment, including his special mattress, is not easily transportable – it is the size of a full mattress.

 Jake's disability can be very difficult for him and us, but we are

-We are fundraising for stem cell (cellular) therapy, equipment, and physiotherapy that could significantly change Jake’s quality of life for the better.
+We are fundraising for further stem cell (cellular) therapy, equipment, including sensory garden equipment and physiotherapy that could significantly change Jake’s quality of life for the better.

 With your help Jake will have a better chance of an independent